 Trample (2 actions): The Amolly rears up then brings several pointed legs down onto its target with an attack equal to its attack.

 Defensive curl (3 actions): The Armolly curls into a ball to be completely covered in thick armor.
-While it is in a defensive curl, the armolly loses any defense from agility and gains a +3 armor bonus.
-While in a curl, the armolly cannot see or perform any actions aside from uncurling which takes 3 actions.
+While it is in a defensive curl, the Armolly loses any defense from agility and gains a +3 armor bonus.
+While in a curl, the Armolly cannot see or perform any actions aside from uncurling which takes 3 actions.

 Undead: